sharvari-p/Lab-4-Shopping-List/README.md

-# Lab3-Shopping List
+# Lab4-Shopping List with new features

-I have implemented the following tasks:
+I have implemented the following features:
-- Alert Dialog box
+- Sound when button is clicked
-- Vertical Scroll
+- Animation
-- Settings
+- Sensor